 Each College's Student Affairs Division is authorized to enact the Code and utilize the Code procedures to support students while holding them accountable for the behavior that supports the College's mission and vision.
 The outcomes of the student conduct process are designed to assist students in their development, help them think through their moral and ethical decision-making, and realign their behavior with the College's community expectations.
-In certain incidents, this may involve separation from the College either temporarily or permanently.
+In College either temporarily or permanently.